Hapkowa/vrchat_useful_mod-1/README.md

 - Ability to check a users public avatars by just the user ID
 - Being able to touch dynamic bones for chosen users (open beta)
 - Social refresh button to update friends online/offline
+- Anti-Shader with custom local block list and server-fetched blacklist with ability to disable fetched list use

 Please make sure to install the managed folder correctly!
 (Oculus client is not supported)